-By 1937, 325 Commonwealth was owned by Aaron Eck, who was the assessed owner in that year and 1938, and is shown as the owner on the 1938 Bromley map.
-He was the assistant treasurer and office manager of Ernest Howes’s leather firm.
+On September 4, 1936, 325 Commonwealth was acquired from the trustees under Eugene Tompkins’s will by Aaron Eck.
+He was assistant treasurer and office manager of Ernest Howes’s leather firm.
 Aaron Eck and his wife, Edith (Stokes) Eck, lived in Braintree.

-In 1938, 325 Commonwealth became the home of Miss Rose Ruvin.
-She was the assessed owner from 1939 through 1946.
+On July 21, 1938, 325 Commonwealth was purchased from Aaron Eck by Miss Rose Ruvin.
 Living with her were her sisters, Eda Ruvin, a nurse, and Pauline Ruvin, a secretary in a dispensary.
 They all previously had lived at 521 Beacon, where Rose Ruvin had operated the Kenmore Dormitory.
 They had come to America in 1906-1907 with their mother, Gertrude (Gittel) (Garshfield/Herschschild) Orzefsky (Orzewsky), widow of Reuben Orzewsky; they began using the name Ruvin in about 1913.

 In September of 1938, Rose Ruvin applied for (and subsequently received) permission to convert 325 Commonwealth from a single-family dwelling into a lodging house, which she subsequently operated as the Kenmore Dormitory.
 She and her sisters continued to live and operate the dormitory there until about 1946.

-By 1947, 325 Commonwealth was the home of William Mills Dawes, an accountant, and his wife, Grace S. (Baxter) Frederick Dawes, who operated it as a lodging house.
+On April 1, 1946, 325 Commonwealth was purchased from Rose Ruvin by William Mills Dawes, an accountant, and his wife, Grace S. (Baxter) Frederick Dawes, who operated it as a lodging house.
 They previously had lived at 211 Beacon, which they had converted into a lodging house and continued to own.
-Grace B. Dawes, trustee, was the assessed owner of 325 Commonwealth from 1947 through 1955, and possibly later.
-They continued to live there until about 1956.

-By 1959, 325 Commonwealth was owned by Robert Osborne Tillinghast.
+On March 2, 1959, 325 Commonwealth was acquired from The Dormitory Corporation by Robert Osborne Tillinghast.
 In October of 1960, he filed for (and subsequently received) permission to convert the property from a dormitory into a lodging house, citing as the reason that the change was “to comply with laws …that owners operating for profit cannot own legalized dormitories.”

 It continued to be a Berklee dormitory.